Bankoga/golem/open_problems/connection_problems.md

 > Open Question: Is it a good idea, or even necessary to do the availability based splitting of inputs, and outputs with the ratios used to determine the destinations?

-Answer: I currently do not have a clue!
+Bad Answer: I currently do not have a clue!

 ## Unique vs Split Destinations